SchrOdinger11/Context-Aware-Image-Text-Integration-for-Improved-Vision-based-Question-Answering/README.md

 pip install -r requirements.txt

 ```
+# Datasets:
+A. combined_data1.json: This json is pre-processed version of the complete dataset.
+B. filtered_dataForTest.json : This json file contains information of the validation dataset used for making inferences.
 # Requirements
 A. Create a folder in src directory with the name modelCheckpoints and this checkpoint [SAM MODEL CHECKPOINT ](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)